Plant-for-the-Planet: Trillion Tree Campaign

+After the handover of Billion Tree Campaign by the UNEP, Plant-for-the-Planet increased the goal of the initiative to plant a Trillion Trees.
+In September 2019, Plant-for-the-Planet released the "Plant-for-the-Planet App" to enable transparency and monitoring to global tree planting efforts.
+According to the Trillion Tree Campaign website 13.6 Billion trees have been planted as a part of the initiative.
+In the World Economic Forum 2020 at Davos, the Forum launched an initiative to bring support to plant a Trillion Trees worldwide.
+Many prominent people have appeared in the "Stop Talking, Start Planting" poster campaign, including politician Mary Robinson, actor Harrison Ford and Albert II, Prince of Monaco.

+Cooperation

 Partners

 The children of Plant-for-the-Planet do have support from adults: Klaus Töpfer, a former executive director of UNEP and environmental politics expert, is a patron of the organisation.
 The AVINA Foundation, the Club of Rome and the Global Marshall Plan all offer administrative support to the organisation.
 Develey, Ernst & Young, Hess Natur and Toyota also provide financial support.

 In February 2010, a Plant-for-the-Planet Children's Foundation was established.
 The function of the foundation is to facilitate cooperation with partners in order to coordinate and support the work and activities of the children.
 The foundation is also intended to relieve the Global Marshall plan, who were previously acting as secretariat.